No. 02 · Nurse-led

 What it actually is.

 Filler done well restores.
 It doesn’t reshape.
-The face I work on at 35 should look like the same face at 25 — not a younger version, just a better-supported one.
-Cheek filler shouldn’t make you look fuller; it should make you look rested.
-Jawline filler shouldn’t add bulk; it should make your jaw look intentional.
+The face I work on at 35 should look like the same face at 25.
+Not a younger version.
+Just a better-supported one.
+Cheek filler shouldn’t make you look fuller.
+It should make you look rested.
+Jawline filler shouldn’t add bulk.
+It should make your jaw look intentional.
 The brief is always “you, just refined”.

 Areas, explained